-A Milk Cooler Selection Guide
+A Commercial Milk Refrigerator Selection Guide

-With the increased push for better nutrition in schools, milk continues to be leading choice as the go-to alternative to fruit juices and other drinks that can be high in sugars, School cafeterias are not only tasked with providing nutritious and healthful food but also ensuring that it is safe for consumption while being easily accessible for students.
-The following are some of the primary considerations in how to choose a milk cooler that fits your needs.
+With the increased push for better nutrition in schools, milk continues to be the leading choice as the go-to alternative to fruit juices and other drinks that can be high in sugars, School cafeterias are not only tasked with providing nutritious and healthful food but also ensuring that it is safe for consumption while being easily accessible for students.
+The following are some of the primary considerations in how to choose a commercial milk refrigerator that fits your needs.

-While it may be acceptable for younger children (elementary school) as well as older children (high school and college) to have open access to the product in a milk cooler, there may be precautionary restrictions when they are very young (second or third grade as opposed to being in grades six through twelve and beyond.
+While it may be acceptable for younger children (elementary school) as well as older children (high school and college) to have open access to the product in a commercial milk refrigerator, there may be precautionary restrictions when they are very young (second or third grade as opposed to being in grades six through twelve and beyond.

 Location becomes a determining factor in either instance as it must fit into an ideal location for access by students as well as cafeteria employees.
 This leads to the consideration of capacity.
 The size of the student body is the next consideration.
 The total student population is not the sole determinant as the average daily consumption is a better determinant.

 Many schools have more than one lunch period due to student body size or age classifications.
-Consequently, restocking from kitchen walk-in cooler or second milk cooler becomes a consideration that affects capacity.
+Consequently, restocking from the kitchen walk-in cooler or second milk cooler becomes a consideration that affects capacity.

-Construction of the milk cooler is also a primary consideration for a variety of reasons.
+Construction of the commercial milk refrigerator is also a primary consideration for a variety of reasons.
 While a stainless steel exterior may be the most desirable, a powder-coated exterior may be more aesthetically pleasing to ensure that the unit fits into a non-institutional design motif.
 The heart of the unit is its condensing unit, which keeps the contents at the proper temperature.
-For milk and other dairy products, the ideal temperature is between 35°F and 45°F. In order to maintain this temperature, the size, capacity and usage patterns of the unit are important considerations.
+For milk and other dairy products, the ideal temperature is between 35°F and 45°F. In order to maintain this temperature, the size, capacity, and usage patterns of the unit are important considerations.

 While superior units are highly accessible when in use as well as equipped with hinged lids that allow them to closed (and potentially locked) when not in immediate use, changing capacity over the course of hours of concentrated access as well as the normal fluctuations in stock can make it easier or harder for the condenser to maintain a constant temperature.
 Consequently, the unit must have a condenser that the manufacturer can verify meets the needs of the stated capacity.
 Ideally, it should be self-adjusting to accommodate that constant temperature in the face of fluctuating use and capacity while also providing an easy means to monitor the temperature at a glance.

 Just as maintaining the right temperature is an important safety consideration, so too is the cleaning and maintenance aspects of the milk cooler.
-The design and construction of the cooler must be such that the seals, hinges, doors, and shelves as well as the mechanical areas not only provide a proper seal and durability, they must be easily accessible for the constant cleaning that must be part of any protocol.
+The design and construction of the commercial milk refrigerator must be such that the seals, hinges, doors, and shelves as well as the mechanical areas not only provide a proper seal and durability, they must be easily accessible for the constant cleaning that must be part of any protocol.
 Removable plastic bottoms for pans and an easily removable vinyl gasket are necessities for cleaning as well.

 The fan for the condenser keeps the air circulating to maintain the temperature, so dust vents must be adequately designed to allow a free flow of air into the unit as well as being easily accessible for cleaning.
 Drain lines that take away the water from the condenser cooling process, as well as the pans that catch the water, must be designed for easy cleaning access and durability to ensure that it is easy to avoid spills, stains, dirt buildup, and odors.

-The Importance of a Quality Milk Cooler
+The Importance of a Quality Commercial Milk Refrigerator

 When you’re looking for a refrigeration system that will keep beverages at a safe and sanitary temperature, a milk cooler is incredibly helpful.